-Although more active during daylight hours than other loaches, the zebra loach still requires a habitat with plenty of hiding places, to feel fully secure.
-Driftwood, piles of smooth rocks, flower pots with openings, or simply large tubes, all will suffice as shelters.
-Plenty of plants will round out the habitat, either real or artificial.
-Take care to ensure that all decor is free of sharp edges, and make sure all openings are large enough to ensure the loaches will not become trapped.
+Although more active during daylight hours than other loaches, lighting should be somewhat subdued.
+The zebra loach still requires a habitat with plenty of hiding places to help them feel fully secure.
+Driftwood, piles of smooth rocks, flower pots with openings, or simply large tubes will all suffice as shelters.
+Plenty of plants, either real or artificial, will round out the habitat.
+Take care to ensure that all decor is free of sharp edges, and make sure all openings are large enough to ensure that loaches will not become trapped.

-Zebras love to rummage for food morsels, and even burrow into the substrate.
-Their barbells are quite sensitive and subject to irritation if the substrate is too rough.
-Therefore substrate should be soft; either smooth edged fine gravel or sand.
+Zebras love to rummage for food morsels and even burrow into the substrate.
+Their barbells are quite sensitive and are subject to irritation if the substrate is too rough.
+Therefore, the substrate should be soft; either smooth-edged fine gravel or sand.
 The tank should have a well-fitting cover, as this fish will escape if it finds a large enough opening.
 Filtration should be sufficient to maintain high water quality, and weekly water changes are important.

 There are no obvious external differences that can be seen between the sexes, although mature females may be a bit more rounded in the abdomen than males.

 Zebra loaches were first introduced to the aquarium trade in 1952, and have continued to remain popular among aquarium hobbyists; specimens sold in the trade are either wild-caught or captive-bred.
 While breeding this species in captivity has been unsuccessful for the home hobbyist, commercial breeding has been successful through the use of hormones.